InformaticsMatters/squonk2-fastapi-ws-event-stream/README.md

 ans storage capacity for each stream is configured by the AS.
 Importantly events are not retained indefinitely, and typically only for a few days.
-Consequently, if you disconnect from an event stream for a long period of time any **ordinal** you have kept may not me valid.
+Consequently, if you disconnect from an event stream for a long period of time any **ordinal** you have kept may have been lost.
+In this situation the Event Streaming service will just deliver the first event it has available.

-You will know that you have lost messages if you keep a record of the last message **ordinal** you received.
-If you received **ordinal** `100` and then reconnect with an `X-StreamOffsetFromOrdinal` value of `100`, and your first message has the **ordinal** `150` you can assume that 49 messages have been lost.
+You will know that you have lost messages if you keep a record of the most recent message **ordinal**.
+If you received **ordinal** `100` and then, some time later, re-connect using an `X-StreamOffsetFromOrdinal` value of `100`, and the first message your receive has the **ordinal** `150` then you can assume 49 messages have been lost.

-Having said all this the AS stream storage configuration is generous and, depending on event message size, should be able to retain events for several days.
+Having said all this the AS stream storage configuration is generous and, depending on event message size, and your streams message rate, the AS should be able to retain events for several days.

->   Remember that recording **ordinals** (or **timestamps**) for every message you
+>   Recording **ordinals** (or **timestamps**) for every message you
-    receive may not be practical, especially if you are storing these values in a file or database.
-You might instead record message references in _blocks_ of 100, or 1000.
+    receive may not be practical as this may impact your application performance, especially if you are storing these values in a file or database.
+You might instead record message references in _blocks_ of 100, or 1,000.

 ---